dgraph-io/dgraph/wiki/content/clients/index.md

 ### Transactions

-Clients perform mutations and queries on Dgraph using transactions.
-A transaction is a unit of work to be performed by Dgraph.
-A transaction commit has all-or-nothing semantics: either all the changes are accepted by Dgraph or none are.
-A transaction can be aborted when a concurrently running transaction was committed and mutated the same data.
-Transactions can also be manually aborted, in which case all the changes will be discarded.
+Dgraph clients perform mutations and queries using transactions.
+A transaction bounds a sequence of queries and mutations that are committed by Dgraph as a single unit: that is, on commit, either all the changes are accepted by Dgraph or none are.

+A transaction always sees the database state at the moment it began, plus any changes it makes - changes from concurrent transactions aren't visible.

+On commit, Dgraph will abort a transaction rather than commit when a conflicting, concurrently running transaction has already been committed.
+Two transactions conflict when both:

+- write data to the same key in an index, or
+- write to the same edge of the same node.

+When a transaction is aborted, all its changes are discarded.
+Transactions can also be manually aborted.

 ## Go